Monday, September 26, 2011

 Ivan Nova was pretty good until the 6th, but he left in the 7th with the Yanks trailing 4-3.
 The Sox bullpen almost completely shut the Yanks down after that 1st-inning Teix sequence.
 The Yanks tied it in the 7th, and had a man on 2nd with 1 out, and then bases loaded with 2 out, in the bottom of the 9th.

 Austin Romine was due up.
 Jeter (3,088 career hits and batting .300 with 61 RBIs this season), Martin (17 homers and 64 RBIs this season), Jones (419 career home runs), and, uh, Alex Rodriguez (2,774 career hits, 629 of them home runs), were available to pinch-hit.

-Instead, manager Joe Girardi made the first of two mind-numbingly stupid mistakes, and let Romine, with his .399 OPS and his 8 OPS+ (making him 92 percent lesser than the average hitter), bat against Sox closer Jonathan Papelbon with the bases loaded and 2 out in the bottom of the 9th of a tie game.
+Instead, manager Joe Girardi made the 1st of 2 mind-numbingly stupid mistakes, and let Romine, with his .399 OPS and his 8 OPS+ (making him 92 percent lesser than the average hitter), bat against Sox closer Jonathan Papelbon with the bases loaded and 2 out in the bottom of the 9th of a tie game.
 He struck out swinging.

 Jesus Montero singled to lead off the bottom of the 12th.
 The Yankees didn't get the run home.

 In the 13th, the Yankees had men on 1st and 2nd with 1 out, and 2nd and 3rd with 2 out.
 They didn't get the winning run home.